Battle of Cuchilla del Tambo: The Battle

 On 27 June 1816, Lt.
-Colonel Liborio Mejía and the army of the south set out in search of the enemy.
+Colonel Liborio Mejía and the army of the south set out in search of the royalist army.
 The next day, June 28, they arrived at the village of Pingua where they were sighted by some advanced royal troops, who then received orders from Brigadier Juan de Sámano to fallback towards the fortified positions on the ridge.

-The defensive strategy adopted by Sámano aimed at not only to repelling the Republican attack but also cause as much damage to them before their arrival at the position, with the purpose of gaining time to withdraw the field hospital established in the town of Tambo and to complete the defensive arrangements on the ridge.
+The defensive strategy adopted by Sámano aimed at not only to repelling the Republican attack but inflict as much damage to them before their arrival at the position, with the purpose of gaining time to withdraw the field hospital established in the town of Tambo and to complete the defensive arrangements on the ridge.
 For this, he deployed on the afternoon of the 28th a column of 200 men under the command of the royalist guerrilla leader Simón Muñoz, so that divided into two groups, they would delay the advance of the republicans, moving from mound to mound, holding one group while the other withdrew to a new position, and repeating the same successively until reaching the town of Tambo.
 In the town of Tambo there was a royalist guard under the command of Major Francisco Jiménez, protecting the hospital that had been established there.
 Sámano ordered Jiménez to withdraw and to place the hospital one days march behind the main position, which he executed without difficulty.

 On June 29, 1816 at 6 in the morning, the republicans approached the royalist positions, they divided their forces into two equal sections: the first section which had the cavalry, took the royal road towards the town of Tambo; the second section who had the artillery went parallel to them and would attempt to assault the right flank of the fortified ridge.